UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

 Office Hours
 ------------

-I'll do office hours on either Saturday or Sunday from 12:00 -- 3:00
+We will have office hours on either Saturday or Sunday from 10:00 to noon.

-Probably in Wallingford or Fremont
- - is a coffeeshop OK?

-Do you have a preference?

-Maria's office hours??
+Preferences?

+Locations?